And that’s just how I like it.

 Now it’s definitely time for that nice, tall glass of champagne.

 Sunday there are those eggs to devil, a ham to bake, a couple more spots of spring cleaning that got sidetracked with gardening.
 And here are my kids!
-Who’ve volunteered to go down the lane to our storage buildings and haul up all the outdoor furniture.
+Who’ve volunteered to go down the lane to our storage buildings and haul up all the outdoor furniture and put them up on the pallreoler.
 Nothing like having strong, willing kids–they deserve some deviled eggs.

 Atticus is, of course, instantly in love–and it’s mutual.